 - Represented OfficeMax in its merger with Office Depot, a combination that received unconditional clearance following an FTC second-request investigation focusing on a “3-to-2” theory.

-- Led the antitrust team for Buckeye in its $1.5 billion merger with Georgia-Pacific.
+- Led the antitrust team for Buckeye in its US$1.5 billion merger with Georgia-Pacific.
 The merger received unconditional clearance despite a second request investigation and press attention on the merger agreement’s “target on the back” divestiture commitments.